Iepoev/Thesis/paper/source/07_medische_context.md

 HRR has a fast phase and a slow phase (see also section \ref{hrr}).
 Analysis revealed that the fast phase accounts for almost all of the HR decay after a intermediate intensity sessions (≈ 98%), remaining only a minor portion of the decay falling in the slow phase (≈ 2%).
 On the other hand, slightly different contributions are observed in High Intensity sessions (91% and 9%).
 For these reasons, percentage values of slow and fast phase might provide complementary information when comparing different exercise intensities.
 This same study also demonstrated that high-intensity exertion delays both parasympathetic reactivation and sympathetic withdrawal, resulting in a flatter curve [@Bartels2018].
 The fast phase HRR correlates with parasympathetic modulation [@Danieli2014]

 Studies have shown no correlation between HRR and HRV [@Esco2010] [@Molina2016], but a correlation exists between HRR and Baeke score [@Buchheit2006], which means that having an active lifestyle results in faster HRR.
-Fast phase HRR (specifically, the Heart Rate Index, being HR_max minus Heart rate after 1 minute of recovery) also correlates with VO2 Max.
-As VO2 max is primarily influenced by sympathetic activity, this means that an incread in fitness not only means higher parasympathetic modulation, but also enhanced sympathetic activity.
+Fast phase HRR (specifically, the Heart Rate Index, being HR_max minus Heart rate after 1 minute of recovery) also correlates with VO$_{2max}$.
+As VO$_{2max}$ is primarily influenced by sympathetic activity, this means that an incread in fitness not only means higher parasympathetic modulation, but also enhanced sympathetic activity.
 In general, HRR can be used as a measure of Autonomic Nervous System adaptation [@Durmic2019].

 ### Hoe wordt fitheid getrained TODO
  - Recovery and performance in sport: Consensus statement